 Understanding MGM Resorts Intl's Unusual Options Activity

-MGM Resorts Intl (NYSE:MGM) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $40.69 following the option alert.
+MGM Resorts Intl (NYSE:MGM) shares experienced unusual options activity on Friday.
+The stock price moved up to $41.58 following the option alert.

 "Out of the money" contracts are unusual because they are purchased with a strike price far from the underlying asset price.
 "Out of the money" occurs when the underlying price is under the strike price on a call option, or above the strike price on a put option.
 Buyers and sellers try to take advantage of a large profit margin in these instances because they are expecting the value of the underlying asset to change dramatically in the future.